 2010s

 This decade experienced a further rise in social media’s influences on the types of music listeners listened to.
-Genres including synth-pop, house, pop-punk, nu-disco, nu skool breaks, indie rock, reggae fusion, heavy metal, hard rock, and others enjoyed mainstream attention largely due to social media.
+Genres including house, pop-punk, nu-disco, nu skool breaks, indie rock, fusion, hard rock, and others enjoyed mainstream attention largely due to social media.

 2017 Bedroom Pop